 Both the Flutter vs React Native frameworks have some peculiarities that attract the developers more or less.
 If you are still confused about whether React Native is worth it or not, the pros and cons below will help you make your mind.

 Below is the list of React Native pros:

-In essence, the same features just like Flutter.
+In essence, the same features are just like Flutter.
 Hot Reload tends to speed up the app development procedure by enabling an app developer for injecting new code directly into a running application.
 Thus, a developer can witness changes right away, without redeveloping the app.
-To enhance the developer experience through hot reloading, the React Native team incorporates in 0.61 version a new feature known as fast refresh unifying live and hot reloading.
+To enhance the developer experience through hot reloading, the React Native team incorporates in the 0.61 version a new feature known as fast refresh unifying live and hot reloading.

 React Native allows developers to develop cross-platform applications – no more and no less.
 It enables developers to conclude precisely what solutions they like to use – in accordance with the project’s requirements and the developer’s preferences.

 React Native limitations or cons evident that no tool or framework is perfect when we talk about any of the cross-platform development.